cyrilshtabtsovsky/website_from_neflify/content/pages/index.md

     subtitle: ''
     text: >+
-      > “Success in VC is probably 10% about picking, and 90% about sourcing the right deals and having entrepreneurs choose your firm as a partner.” - Chris Dixon, partner A16Z
+      > “Success in VC is probably 10% about picking, and 90% about sourcing the right deals and having entrepreneurs choose your firm as a partner.” – Chris Dixon, Partner at Andreessen Horowitz (A16Z)

     actions:
       - label: Get started